manudol/RNAligner/README.md

 The scores will tell us how accurate each algorithm is compared to the experimental structure.

-You see something that looks like this:
+You should see something that looks like this:
 ```
 ========== Example for id: 123 =============
 Algorithm used: nussinov